-The Tor vs VPN debate is a tough one.
-Since the underlying tech is similar, we must consider their differences carefully.
+The Tor vs. VPN debate is a tough one.
+Since the underlying tech is similar, it’s essential to consider their differences carefully.
 But how exactly do Tor and VPN vary?

 What is Tor?

 Tor is a free and open-source software founded in 2002 and designed to help browse the web anonymously.
 Officially known as the Tor Project, it utilizes the onion routing technology to encrypt and conceal your traffic.
 Tor is short for The Onion Router.

 Tor relies on a global network of relays (or nodes) managed by volunteers spread across the globe.
 When you use this tool, Tor software encrypts your traffic through at least three Tor nodes.
 It goes through a guard node, a middle node, and an exit node.

 This decentralized network is called onion routing because of its multi-layered infrastructure.
 The guard node can see your real IP address.
 However, it can’t read the encrypted data.
 The middle server peels another layer.
 Lastly, by the time your connection data reaches the exit node, this Tor node can’t identify the sender.

 Is Tor a VPN?